Veneno (TV series): Context

 The last decade of the second millennium was an amazing and turbulent one for Spain.
 The 1992 Summer Olympic Games were held in Barcelona transforming the city entirely and showing the world the new open and democratic Spain after the Francoist Dictatorship, the 1992 Universal Exposition was held in Seville as Spain started an internationalization process to let the world get to know the country.
 Tourism flourished and so did the economy.
 What visitors did not know was that the country was in a process of moral reconstruction after a 35-year totalitarian dictatorship, and many were still fanatics of that kind of politics.
 The mentality of the dictatorship included press and personal censorship, repression and persecution of minorities or left-wing people.
 After this dark period the social movement popularly known as "Movida Madrileña" started.
 This movement consisted of making use of the freedom Spaniards had been deprived of.
 Musicians, journalists and ordinary people could now express themselves completely without being afraid of being taken to prison or being assassinated.
 Thus, Madrid became this paradise of liberty within Spain, filled with parties, wild life and cultural activities from all kinds of ideologies.
 The democratic transition started in the 1980s even though the essence and soul of Franco was still present after his death.
 The first five years of the 1990s in Spain were a dark, life-changing period for the country due to the huge amount of corruption scandals, terrorist attacks and the murder of three 14-year-old girls in the province of Valencia.
 The girls (according to the official report) were kidnapped in November 1992 by two young men after they both agreed to take them to a youth club in Picassent.
 They were taken to a ruined rural house in the middle of the hills in Tous where they were raped, tortured and killed.
 Throughout the investigation, the discovery of the bodies in January 1993, their respective funerals and judgments, the media was always present since one of the girls' parents went to the press in first instance in order to help with the search for their daughter.
-When it was revealed that the girls hitchhiked to get to the club (something very normal at that time), women's freedoms were considerably reduced due to the histeria generated by this event.
+When it was revealed that the girls hitchhiked to get to the club (something very normal at that time), women's freedoms were considerably reduced due to the hysteria generated by this event.
 The essence of freedom in Spain declined and social chronic shows started appearing on national television.